 Main actions according to TCM*: Clears heat from the lung, relieves asthma and induce urination to disperse swelling

-In Traditional Chinese Medicine (TCM), mulberry bark are plants that belong to the 'Herbs that cool the Blood' category.
+In Traditional Chinese Medicine (TCM), Sang Bai Pi belongs to the 'Herbs that cool the Blood' category.
 Herbs in this category are used to clear inflammatory and infectious conditions, referred to as 'Internal Heat' in TCM.
 This is why most of the herbs in this category will have both antibacterial and antiviral properties.
-In TCM one has too much 'Heat' in their body as a result of a deficiency of 'Yin' (which is Cold in nature, see our explanation on Yin and Yang) or, more commonly, an excess of Yang (Hot in nature).
+In TCM one has too much 'Internal Heat' in their body as a result of a deficiency of 'Yin' (which is Cold in nature, see our explanation on Yin and Yang) or, more commonly, an Excess of Yang (Hot in nature).
 Herbs that cool the Blood treat the latter and as such tend to be Cold or Neutral in nature.